jashapiro/jashapiro.github.io/courses/biolB215f14/basic_graphics.markdown

 large_norm <- rnorm(1000, mean = 100, sd = 20)
 {% endhighlight %}

 The other data set we will use is a set of measurements of irises (the flower).
 This data set dates back to the early 20th century, and a paper by R.A.
 Fisher, who originally developed much of the basic statistics that we use now.
 But he was fundamentally a biologist, and was also responsible for founding the fields of population genetics and quantitative genetics.
 Much of his work in statistics was developed to deal with biological data.
 In any case, the data in the iris data set were originally collected by Edgar Anderson, but made famous by one of Fisher's publications.
 They are measurements of flower sepals and petals, with 50 measurements of each of 3 species.
 (If you want a bit more information, try `?iris`.)
-The commands below load the data, and `attach()` it to the workspace, which makes it easier to get the individual columns of measurements (you won't see them listed as variables in your workspace, but they are there).
+The commands below will load the data into your workspace as a data frame and then show the names of the data columns.

 {% highlight r %}
 data(iris)
-attach(iris)
 names(iris) #this shows the names of the variables in the iris data.
 {% endhighlight %}